Skip to Main Content

 The core concepts of PFCC are:

-• Dignity and respect: To listen to and honor patient and family ideas and choices and to use patient and family knowledge, values, beliefs, and cultural backgrounds to improve care planning and delivery.
+1. Dignity and Respect: To honor patient and family values, beliefs, and cultural backgrounds in care planning and delivery.

-• Participation: To encourage and support patients and families in care and decision making at the level they choose.
+3. Participation: To support patient and family involvement in care and decision making at their chosen level.

 The core concepts of PFCC place value on: